rhuss/rhuss.github.io/_posts/2014-8-25-Docker-for-Developers.md

 title: Docker for (Java) Developers
 ---

-Recently I gave a Meetup talk for the [Docker Munich Meetup Group][1] which was about how Docker can help developers to improve intergration tests and to ship applications.
+Recently I gave a Meetup talk for the [Docker Munich][1] Meetup Group which was about how Docker can help developers to improve integration tests and to ship applications.
 <!-- more -->

 The [slides][2] are online as well as the [demo project][3].